monarch-initiative/kghub-downloader/docs/index.md

   - Google Drive (`gdrive://` or https://drive.google.com/...).
 The file must be publicly accessible.
   - Amazon AWS S3 bucket (`s3://`)
   - GitHub Release Assets (`git://RepositoryOwner/RepositoryName`)

+  If the URL includes a name in `{CURLY_BRACES}`, it will be expanded from environment variables.
 - **local_name**: The name to save the file as locally
 - **tag**: A tag to use to filter downloads
 - **api**: The API to use to download the file.
 Currently supported: `elasticsearch`